compute-io/lcg/README.md

 m = 2^31 - 1 => 2147483647
 </pre>

-The values for a, c, and m for htfrand are taken from Park and Miller (2), as are the initials 'htf', which alludes to their title phrase "Hard to Find."
+The values for a, c, and m for htfrand are taken from Park and Miller (2), as are the initials 'htf', which allude to their title phrase "Hard to Find."

-Park's and Miller's article is also the starting point for a recipe in _Numerical Recipes in C_ (3) (hereinafter _Press_).
+Park's and Miller's article is also the starting point for a recipe in the second edition of _Numerical Recipes in C_ (3) (hereinafter _Num.
+Recipes_).
 Further modifications of this module are contemplated, following certain refinements from _Press_, including, in particular, a Bays-Durham shuffle.
 (7).

-The Press books states that this generator has a period of approximately 2.1e9.
+_Num.
+Recipes_ states that this generator has a period of approximately 2.1e9.
 (6)

 ## Tests